SurajSanap/SurajSanap/README.md

 <br />

-I'm a passionate developer and Data Analyst from India 🇮🇳, specializing in machine learning, generative AI, and software engineering.
+I'm a passionate developer and Ai from India 🇮🇳, specializing in machine learning, generative AI, and software engineering.

 **About me**